Scaffolding WholesaleScaffolding Wholesale

 © 2026 Scaffolding Wholesale.
 All rights reserved.

-Scaffolding cross braces, with a real answer for the 10 x 4 question.
+Scaffolding cross braces, with a direct 7 x 4 scaffold tube cross brace answer.

 10 ft section48 in spacingIn frame-scaffold shorthand, the first number usually tracks the span between frames.